 Proud Ambassadors and supporters include Dr. Jane Goodall, Tim Flannery, Gotye, and previous generous and vocal supporter the late Bryce Courtenay.

 The Service’s International Affairs program coordinates domestic and international efforts to protect, restore, and enhance the world’s diverse wildlife and their habitats with a focus on species of international concern.
 Learn more

-Virunga Fund is the U.S. equivalent of Africa Conservation Fund, and like its sister organization, works closely with ICCN to raise global awareness about Virunga National Park.
+Virunga Fund is the U.S. equivalent of Virunga Foundation, and like its sister organization, works closely with ICCN to raise global awareness about Virunga National Park.
 Learn more